Article 28 is all about your right to an education, and Article 29 says your education should aim to:

 Citizens Advice Scotland has advice for a range of problems that could come up at school and can help you identify if you have been discriminated against at school.

-If you are being bullied at school, have a look at our info on bullying for more help.
+If you are being bullied at school, have a look at Childline for more help.

 Ultimately, your Local Authority is responsible for comprehensive schools in the area, and if the school does not resolve your complaint then you can speak to them.
 Look at your Local Authority website for more information on this.
 If you attend a private school, you can complain to the school’s governing body.